Guide to Moisturising Products

 But not all moisturisers are created equal — and the right product for one person may not suit another.
 This guide covers what to look for, what to avoid, and how to make sense of what’s on the label.

-• Help the skin hold water by including humectants (like glycerin or urea)
+• Help the skin hold water with humectants (like glycerin or urea)

-• Support and protect the skin’s barrier with emollients (like squalane or shea butter)
+• Support and protect the barrier with emollients (like squalane or shea butter)

-• Create a breathable, protective seal with light occlusives, if needed (such as in drier conditions or overnight)
+• Create a breathable, protective seal with light occlusives (helpful in drier conditions or overnight)

 • Feel comfortable — not greasy, tight, or irritating